Welcome Back Home

 Hill Country's Role

-Doors will be held open by volunteers with masks
+Doors will be held open by volunteers

 We will not be passing the offering plate, bulletins, or communion.
 Our Give boxes will be available at each location and other resources can be accessed digitally (sermon notes, connect card, giving online, etc.)